-The PS5 console releases November 12 and is much more powerful than PS4
+PS5 vs. PS4 Pro: Which should you buy?

 What's the difference?

 The differences between the PS5 and PS4 Pro are much more than cosmetic.
-Sony ensured that the PS5 has entirely new architecture to meet today's standards.
-Players only expect the best.
-Therefore, some games will be coming to PS5 that can't run on PS4 Pro due to the sheer power and speed it takes to do so.
+Sony ensured that the PS5 had an entirely new architecture to meet today's standards.
+But, of course, players only expect the best.
+Therefore, many games will be coming to PS5 that can't run on PS4 Pro due to the sheer power and speed it takes to do so.

 |PS5